7 Best Surf Spots in Ecuador + Eco-Friendly Places to Stay

 And when the surf sessions wind down, Canoa’s lively nightlife scene gears up.
 You’ll find buzzing bars and live music venues that exemplify the spirit of Ecuadorian coastal living.

-Eco-friendly places to stay in Canoa for surfers
+Eco-friendly hotels in Canoa for surfers

 Hostal Olmito